I originally published this post on Heetch Engineering and has been ported here for archiving purposes.

 A concrete example

 An example of such a feature could be a health check handler.
-It’s an HTTP route (ex: /_health_check) that can be requested to know if a given web application is performing correctly or not.
+It’s an HTTP route (ex: /_health_check

-• Anything else would mean that there is a problem and this instance of our application should not receive requests anymore.
+OK status code means that yes, it’s operating properly. - Anything else would mean that there is a problem and this instance of our application should not receive requests anymore.

 This way clients have a way to know if it’s running smoothly or not.
 For example, container orchestration solutions such as Kubernetes and Mesosphere DC/OS use this mechanism to know if it should kill Docker container running the app or not.